 This recipe is definitely one you should keep handy during the fall and winter seasons.
 It's simple enough for a weekday dinner option but decadent and indulgent enough to serve as a Holiday side dish or entrée.

-This dairy-free pumpkin mac and cheese recipe is cheesy, creamy, satisfying, and perfect flavored with pumpkin!
+This dairy-free pumpkin mac and cheese recipe is cheesy, creamy, satisfying, and perfectly flavored with pumpkin!

 - Cellentani Spiral Pasta: Use your favorite pasta shape and brand!
 I love the look of cellentani spiral pasta for this vegan mac and cheese.
 The sauce gets stuck in the spirals and it's wonderful.
 I would recommend it or a pasta shape similar.